 Step 1: If satisfactory resolution is not reached with the employee's supervisor, the grievance must be filed in writing to the Step 1 official designated by the Department.
 Such appeal shall be considered timely if filed within the 21-calendar day time limit for initiation of a grievance.
 The parties, upon request of either the Union or the designated official, will meet to discuss and resolve the grievance if possible.
 The grievant shall be entitled to attend if such attendance is requested by the Union or management official.
-A written answer will be returned to the grievant and designated MCO Representative within 21 calendar days from receipt of the written appeal to Step 1.
+A written answer will be returned to the grievant MCO Chapter President and Chapter Chief Steward within 21 calendar days from receipt of the written appeal to Step 1.
 The Union will provide written confirmation to the Department of the appeal or withdrawal of each grievance between Step 1 and arbitration.